 Grüner Veltliner: Austria's White Wine Pride

-Austria's undisputed flagship white grape, covering roughly one-third of all vineyards, captivates with white pepper aromatics, vibrant acidity, and remarkable aging potential.
+Austria's undisputed flagship white grape, covering nearly a third of all vineyards, captivates with white pepper aromatics, vibrant acidity, and remarkable aging potential.

 Grüner Veltliner is Austria's most planted grape variety, accounting for approximately 31% of the country's vineyard area, making it the country's defining white wine.
-Genetically a natural crossing of Savagnin (Traminer) and the near-extinct St. Georgener-Rebe, it produces wines ranging from fresh, zesty everyday styles to complex, age-worthy Smaragd-level expressions that have beaten top white Burgundies in blind tastings.
-Its hallmark white pepper note, driven by the aroma compound rotundone, and its naturally high acidity make it one of the world's most food-friendly white grapes.
+Genetically a natural crossing of Savagnin (Traminer) and the near-extinct St. Georgener-Rebe, it produces wines ranging from fresh, zesty everyday styles to complex, age-worthy Smaragd-level expressions.
+Its hallmark white pepper aromatics and naturally high acidity make it one of the world's most food-friendly white grapes.

-- Grüner Veltliner covers approximately 31% of Austria's total vineyard area, with recent figures of just over 14,420 hectares, making it the country's most planted grape by a wide margin
+- Grüner Veltliner covers approximately 31% of Austria's total vineyard area, with around 14,423 hectares planted, making it the country's most planted grape by a wide margin

-- DNA analysis confirmed in 2007 that Grüner Veltliner is a natural crossing of Savagnin (Traminer) and the St. Georgener-Rebe, an obscure and nearly extinct Austrian vine discovered in Burgenland in 2000
+- DNA analysis confirmed in 2007 that Grüner Veltliner is a natural crossing of Savagnin (Traminer) and the St. Georgener-Rebe, an obscure and nearly extinct vine discovered in 2000 in an overgrown pasture in Sankt Georgen am Leithagebirge, Burgenland, and later analyzed at Klosterneuburg

-- The name 'Grüner Veltliner' first appeared in documents in 1855; before that the grape was known as Weißgipfler, and the name only became standard by the 1930s
+- The name 'Grüner Veltliner' first appeared in written documents in 1855, replacing the earlier synonym Weißgipfler, and only became the standardised name by the 1930s

-- Grüner Veltliner's signature white pepper aroma is driven by rotundone, the same aromatic compound responsible for the peppery character of Syrah
+- Grüner Veltliner's characteristic white pepper aroma is linked to the compound rotundone, the same aromatic molecule responsible for the peppery character of Syrah

-- A landmark 2002 blind tasting hosted by MWs Jancis Robinson and Tim Atkin saw Austrian Grüner Veltliner outperform Grand Cru white Burgundies including wines from Leflaive and Louis Latour, with a 1990 Knoll Vinothekfüllung Smaragd placing first
+- A landmark blind tasting organized by wine merchant Jan Paulson and held in London in October 2002, with Jancis Robinson MW and Tim Atkin MW among the judges, saw a 1990 Emmerich Knoll Grüner Veltliner Smaragd Vinothekfüllung place first above Grand Cru white Burgundies including wines from Leflaive and Corton Charlemagne

-- Grüner Veltliner expanded rapidly from the 1950s onwards after Lenz Moser introduced his Hochkultur high-vine training system, which made the naturally prolific variety far easier to cultivate at scale
+- Grüner Veltliner expanded rapidly from the 1950s onwards after Lenz Moser's Hochkultur high-vine training system was introduced, making the naturally prolific variety far easier to cultivate at scale

 History and Heritage

 Grüner Veltliner's origins are rooted in Austria, though they remained mysterious until modern science intervened.
-A first DNA analysis in the late 1990s identified Savagnin (Traminer) as one parent, but the second parent was only confirmed in 2007 after a single abandoned vine was found in a pasture in Sankt Georgen am Leithagebirge in Burgenland and analysed at Klosterneuburg.
-The variety's current name appeared in a written document for the first time in 1855, having previously been known as Weißgipfler; the name Grüner Veltliner did not become the standard until the 1930s.
-Until the Second World War, it was considered just another Austrian grape, but the introduction of Lenz Moser's Hochkultur vine training system from the 1950s enabled a dramatic expansion in plantings.
-International recognition arrived decisively in 2002, when a blind tasting hosted by Masters of Wine Jancis Robinson and Tim Atkin saw Austrian Grüner Veltliners outperform celebrated Grand Cru white Burgundies.
+A first DNA analysis in the late 1990s identified Savagnin (Traminer) as one parent, but the second parent was only confirmed after a single abandoned vine was found in 2000 in an overgrown pasture in Sankt Georgen am Leithagebirge, Burgenland, where no vineyard had existed since the late 19th century.
+Samples from this vine, threatened with removal in 2005, were later analyzed at Klosterneuburg by Ferdinand Regner, and by 2007 the DNA confirmed the vine, named St. Georgener-Rebe, as the missing parent.
+The variety's current name appeared in writing for the first time in 1855, replacing the earlier synonym Weißgipfler, and did not become standard until the 1930s.
+Until the mid-20th century it was one grape among many in Austria, but the introduction of Lenz Moser's Hochkultur vine-training system from the 1950s drove a dramatic expansion in plantings.
+International recognition arrived decisively in 2002, when a blind tasting organized by Munich-based wine merchant Jan Paulson, with Jancis Robinson MW and Tim Atkin MW among the judges, saw Austrian Grüner Veltliners outperform celebrated Grand Cru white Burgundies in London.

 - The name 'Grüner Veltliner' first appeared in writing in 1855, replacing the earlier synonym Weißgipfler, and only became the standardised name by the 1930s

-- Lenz Moser's Hochkultur high-vine training system, introduced from the 1950s, drove the rapid expansion of Grüner Veltliner plantings across Lower Austria
+- Lenz Moser's Hochkultur high-vine training system, adopted widely from the 1950s, drove the rapid expansion of Grüner Veltliner plantings across Lower Austria

-- The 2002 Robinson-Atkin blind tasting was a turning point: a 1990 Knoll Vinothekfüllung Smaragd from the Wachau placed first overall, above some of Burgundy's most renowned white Grands Crus
+- The 2002 London blind tasting was a turning point: a 1990 Knoll Grüner Veltliner Smaragd Vinothekfüllung from the Wachau placed first overall, above some of Burgundy's most renowned white Grands Crus

 - Grüner Veltliner is not genetically related to other varieties sharing the Veltliner name, such as Roter Veltliner or Frühroter Veltliner, despite the shared suffix